kumina-dev/KumiScripts/README.md

 ## Information

-The installation, usage portions are added a little later when I have time to add them.
+The installation portion is added a little later when I have time to add it, maybe other are also added.
+It depends.

 ## Contributing